CustomEffects/.github/guidelines.md

 Also if your effect gets approved, due to GitHub Caches your effect won't be showed to you or anyone instantly, try reloading your Discord after 2 mins or just wait 2 mins but it will show eventually

-If you want to create presets that everyone can use, check your [Discord Server](server)
+If you want to create presets that everyone can use, check our [Discord Server](server)

 [server]: https://discord.gg/EUM3spHREG
 [template]: https://raw.githubusercontent.com/CustomEffects/.github/main/assets/template.png